What is the Average Profit Margin for Restaurants?

 Increasing Sales Volume

-Boosting sales volume is one way to raise profit margin.
+Boosting sales volume and revenue is one way to raise profit margin.

 - Get on Board with Online Ordering.
 Many businesses rely on online ordering to take orders instead of making people show up and order in person.
 This lets more people order a quick meal and even opens you up to selling food to customers through food delivery apps.